Learn how to use a metronome to practice piano with great results!

 1 – 2 1 - 2 (instead of 1-2 3-4)

-For pieces that you have learned the notes at a slow tempo and now need to speed up, the metronome is a necessity.
+For pieces that you have learned the notes at a slow tempo and now need to speed up, the metronome is a great tool.

 upon a goal for each practice session.
-Like, that you can play
+For example:

 goal to work for which is also measurable since you compare yourself with the metronome.

-“Testing” with the metronome might help you find places that are not musically justified regarding tempo changes, but technically simply needs some extra practice...
+But “testing” with the metronome might help you find places that are not musically justified regarding tempo changes, but instead technically needs some extra practice...
 (Try to be unbiased)!